-Our support team operates during office hours to help our PRO and ENTERPRISE customers with enquiries related to performance and functionality.
+Our support team operates during office hours to help our customers with enquiries related to performance and functionality.

-GoProof uses AlphaSSL Secure Socket Layer (SSL) technology to protect our website users with HTTPS padlocked browsing, securing transactions and communications to our website.
+GoProof and Oppolis Cloud use AlphaSSL Secure Socket Layer (SSL) technology to protect our website users with HTTPS padlocked browsing, securing transactions and communications to our website.
 This protects important information like credit card details, passwords and sensitive data.

 2-Factor Authentication for System Login

 GoProof and Spheero facilitates 2-factor authentication for users to provide a second layer of security to gain access to the system.
 On activating this option, users will be required to enter a verification code sent to their email to prove their identity.

 This can be used in addition to our confidential proofing option, which insists that collaborators must create an account to be able to view work.

 My Data Dashboard for Personal Data Processing Control

 The MY DATA dashboard is a clear and simple way to constantly keep track of your personal data footprint in line with GDPR regulations.
 Using the dashboard you can: